 In an ectopic pregnancy, also referred to as a tubal pregnancy, the embryo (fertilized egg) attaches outside of the uterus rather than inside it as in a normal pregnancy.
 In a normal pregnancy, an embryo moves through the fallopian tube from her ovary and into her uterus.
 It then attaches to the uterine lining where it continues to grow for nine months.
-But when movement through the fallopian tube is blocked a few days after the embryo forms, it implants there.
+When movement through the fallopian tube is blocked a few days after the embryo forms, it implants there.

-Typically, an ectopic pregnancy occurs in the fallopian tubes, however it can also occur in the abdomen, ovary or the cervix.
+Typically, an ectopic pregnancy occurs in the fallopian tubes, however, it can also occur in the abdomen, ovary, or the cervix.
 According to the National Institutes of Health, about 2 percent of all pregnancies are ectopic.

 Without the uterine tissue to foster embryonic growth, the embryo will not survive, so an ectopic pregnancy must be ended by medical or surgical intervention to avoid destruction to other reproductive body parts.
 A major health risk of an ectopic pregnancy is a rupture of the fallopian tube that can lead to internal bleeding, putting the woman in a life-threatening situation requiring immediate medical attention.

 An ectopic pregnancy is typically diagnosed within the first few weeks of a pregnancy during a normally scheduled ultrasound or pelvic exam.
 Other tests may be given to view the uterus’ condition and the fallopian tubes.
 Once an ectopic pregnancy has been confirmed, the gynecologist can work with the patient to decide on the best treatment plan.